 Cancer and “Natural-Cure” Charlatans

-The ethics, politics, scams, and even promise surrounding so-called “natural cures” is beyond the scope of this post.
-Suffice it to say that after a substantial amount of reading up on the subject (thanks to Joe), I can say with confidence that while research is uncovering promising new treatments for cancer, most alternative-healing sites on the internet are scams designed to separate sick, suffering people just grasping for hope, from their money.
+The ethics, politics, scams, and even promise surrounding so-called “natural cures” is beyond the scope of this piece.
+Suffice it to say that after a substantial amount of reading up on the subject (thanks to Joe), I can say with confidence that while research is uncovering promising new treatments for cancer, most alternative-healing sites on the internet are scams designed to separate sick, suffering people from their money.
 Can’t get much lower than that.

 In ensuing emails, Joe provided links to “natural healing” sites, all of which I clicked on and studied.
 And every single click set off my bullshit sensors.

-Upon painful reflection, I’ve concluded that if Joe had wanted to write me a damn email, he would have written me a damn email.
+Upon reflection it’s painfully obvious that if Joe had wanted to write me an email, he would have written me an email.
 No, instead he called–in spite of his struggles and the trauma to his throat and vocal chords–because he wanted to talk to me on the phone.
 I should have listened; I should have comforted him; I should have thanked him for honoring me with such an important phone call.
 It was a missed opportunity to prove my worth as a friend, a lost moment that’s gone forever.

 I struggle now to put my feelings into words.
 It wasn’t until after we hung up that the reality hit me: Joe had just come out of a coma only to find out he had a tracheotomy, and his inclination was to call me and tell me how much he valued our friendship?
 I cried the rest of the day.